limapedro12/limapedro12/README.md

     - **Travelling Salesman Problem**: Program to find the optimal solution or near optimal solutions to the travelling salesman problem.
 Course: Algorithm Design.
 [Link to repository](https://github.com/limapedro12/DA_Proj2)
     - **Parallel Matrix Multiplication**: The assignment 1 of this projects uses the OpenMP, a C++ API for parallel computing, to do matrix multiplication.
 Course: Parallel and Distributed Computing.
 [Link to repository](https://github.com/limapedro12/CPD_ParallelAndDistributed)
 - C:
     - **Defend the Base**: Implementation of a game called "Defend the Base" using low level concepts, such as I/O registers, Interupts, the GPU memory and Event-based programming.
 To do so we used the Minix 3 OS and the LCF framework.
-[Link to repository].
-Course: .(https://github.com/limapedro12/LCOM_DefendTheBase/)
+Course: Computer Laboratory.
+[Link to repository](https://github.com/limapedro12/LCOM_DefendTheBase/)
+    - **New Commands**: Creation of new hypotetical shell commands.
+Course: Operating Systems.
+[Link to repository](https://github.com/limapedro12/SO_TrabalhoPratico)
+    - **Computer Networks**: Implementation of a Serial Port Protocol (first project) and a description of the steps to configure a set of routers and swiches (second project).
+Course: Computer Networks.
+[Link to repository]([https://github.com/limapedro12/SO_TrabalhoPratico])
 - Java:
     - **[Project Name]**: [One-liner about the project].
 [Link to repository](https://github.com/yourusername/projectname)
 - Web Development (HTML, CSS, JavaScript and PHP):